 Kerri-Ellen has been involved with music since childhood, playing french horn from fourth grade through high school and singing in school, church and community groups in junior high and high school.
 As an adult, she spent many years away from musical pursuits as a single mother.
 But her passion for music never flagged; just her availability to pursue it.

-Once her son was older, Kerri-Ellen returned to music: performing as a cast member at the Bristol Renaissance Faire, resuming french horn and learning multiple other instruments (most recently, violin), performing in the Madison Early Music Festival, singing with The Pippins (another a capella early music choir) and singing early a capella music as a solo artist.
+Once her son was older, Kerri-Ellen returned to music: performing as a cast member at the Bristol Renaissance Faire, resuming french horn and learning multiple other instruments (most recently, violin), performing in the Madison Early Music Festival, singing with The Pippins (another a cappella early music choir) and singing early a cappella music as a solo artist.
 Kerri-Ellen was one of the earliest members of Court & Country, joining right after the first group performance in April, 2009.